jdcauley/RootsRatchet/README.md

 <a href="http://rootstheme.com" target="_blank">RootsTheme</a> Plus <a href="http://maker.github.com/ratchet" target="_blank">Ratchet.js</a>

-Super Mobile WP theme, so Mobile infact that it can't be used on most desktops.
+Super Mobile WP theme, so mobile in fact, that it can't be used on most desktops.

 Still in early development it works but isn't all that pretty.